angular/angular/modules/angular2/docs/core/10_view.md

 This document explains the concept of a View.
 A View is a core primitive used by angular to render the DOM tree.
-A ViewPort is location in a View which can accept child Views.
+A ViewContainer is location in a View which can accept child Views.
-Every ViewPort has an associated ViewContainerRef than can contain any number of child Views.
+Every ViewContainer has an associated ViewContainerRef than can contain any number of child Views.
 Views form a tree structure which mimics the DOM tree.

 * View is a core rendering construct.
 A running application is just a collection of Views which are